fabferri/az-pattern/vwan/01-vwan-isolating-vnets-2hubs/README.md

 - **hub1Name**: name of the virtual hub1
 - **hub2Name**: name of the virtual hub2
 - **mngIP**: public IP used to connect to the Azure VMs in SSH
-- **RGTagExpireDate**: tag assigned to the resource group.
-It is used to track the expiration date of the deployment in testing.
-- **RGTagContact**: tag assigned to the resource group.
-It is used to email to the owner of the deployment
-- **RGTagNinja**: alias of the user
-- **RGTagUsage**: short description of the deployment purpose

 <br>